awhogan/CSIntel/README.md

 1. Pass your Customer ID and Key from the command line:
         `$> ./CSintel.py --custid <Customer ID> --custkey <Customer Key>`
 2. Place your Customer ID and Key in a config file to be read by the script.
-By default the file expected is csintel.ini
+By default the file expected is ~/.csintel.ini

 In order to create this config file you can either write it explicitly or save the config from the
     command line executation.
         `$> ./CSintel.py --custid ABCD --custkey EFGH --write`

-This will save Customer ID & Key to the default config file (csintel.ini).
+This will save Customer ID & Key to the default config file (~/.csintel.ini).
 If you wish to specify
     a different file you can pass that: `--write --config diffFile.ini`

 If you want to manually write the config file it follows this layout: